JackSzwergold/Writing/memories/The Time I Discovered a Cool Toy Store on Bleecker Street.md

 At some point I stood up and literally said I was bored because what was “fun” about just sitting outside of a sandal shop while stoned family members shopped for sandals inside.
 So after some protests and negotiation on my part, my sister agreed to walk me around the block to alleviate my boredom.

 All my complains aside, this was definitely the first time I was ever in Greenwich Village, and the place seemed interesting.
 The streets were tree-lined and nice.
-I didn’t see the typical signs of the poor working class life I knew in Brooklyn on the streets of Greenwich Village—like garbage, stray cats, drunks and random piles of dog shit—but things in the neighborhood seemed nice and friendly as far as I could tell.
+I didn’t see the typical signs of the poor working class life I knew in Brooklyn on the streets of Greenwich Village — like garbage, stray cats, drunks and random piles of dog shit — but things in the neighborhood seemed nice and friendly as far as I could tell.

 As we walked around, at some point we hit Bleecker Street.
 I remember it being sun drenched and pleasant and more of a shopping strip than the side street we were just on.
 Just as we were about to turn down to head back to the sandal shop, I spotted what looked like a brightly painted carousel horse in a nearby shop window.